underoot/underoot.github.io/content/blog/en/2021/jira-zsh-autocomplete/index.md

 ~ git co my-awesome-branch
 ```

 Great part of this functionality that autocompletion will works even with your aliases in ZSH.
-So, imagine that you would like to create alias for start point of your <a href="https://nvie.com/posts/a-successful-git-branching-model" target="_blank">Git flow</a>:
+So, imagine that you would like to create alias for start point of your [Git flow](https://nvie.com/posts/a-successful-git-branching-model):

 ```
 ; ~/.gitconfig